-Interest Rate Risk
+1.2.3 Interest Rate Risk

-The University is exposed to interest rate risk on its interest-bearing assets and liabilities; namely fixed deposit, medium-term loan and borrowings.
+The University is exposed to interest rate risk on its interest-bearing assets and liabilities; namely fixed deposits, medium-term loan, and borrowings.

-Accounts Receivable Risk
+1.2.4 Accounts Receivable Risk

-While the University balances between the interests of all stakeholders, certain special situations faced by some students can justify granting them credit facilities by postponing the payment of due balances or accepting settlements by post-dated cheques.
-The accounts and cheques receivable risk is identified by the overdue customer balances as well as the cheques receivable and the potential that such amounts are becoming uncollectible
+While the university balances between the interests of all stakeholders, certain special situations faced by some students can justify granting them credit facilities by postponing the payment of due balances or accepting settlements by post-dated cheques or scheduled installments.
+The accounts and cheques receivable risk is identified by the overdue customer balances, cheques receivable and scheduled installments with the probability that such amounts are becoming uncollectible.